Early Childhood Education Professional Preparation Pipeline (ECEP3)

-- Commitment to work in the city of Columbus in early childhood for three years after graduation
+- Commitment to work in Franklin county in early childhood for three years after graduation

 - Must be an Ohio resident

-The scholarship application will open January 15th and close March 17th.
-The deadline is March 17th, at 5:00PM.
+The scholarship application will open October 15 and close January 31 at 5 p.m.

 - Create your applicant account